3 Things to Know About Maintaining a Home With a Pool

 Some homeowners consider a backyard swimming pool a mixed blessing.
 A pool is typically an attractive focal point and a social gathering spot during the season.
 In some parts of the country, owners enjoy year-round use of a pool and adjacent patio.
 In addition to the pool, many homes have professional landscaping around the pool to enhance the functionality and beauty of the backyard.

 However, every pool requires regular maintenance: In addition to thinking about the fun it will provide, also consider the time and expense to keep a pool in prime operating condition as well as assuring that it is always visually attractive and safe for use.
-Although they are not normally an overwhelming concern, a homeowner must also be aware of the need for safety or privacy fencing and how to keep children and pets protected.
+Although they are not normally an overwhelming concern, a homeowner must also be aware of the need for swim safety, privacy fencing and how to keep children and pets protected.
 And there there is the seasonal upkeep.

 The Pool Pump

 Even though a private pool has few moving parts, the pump is an essential component.
 The pump is not only what keeps the water circulating, but also acts as the brain power for pool operation.
 Most modern pumps operate without human interference.
 Other than requiring occasional checks of the settings and periodic confirmation that all is well, today's pools typically operate efficiently.
 In addition to the main pump, standard pool equipment usually includes a filter that must be cleaned on a regular schedule, a reverse setting—or backflow valve—that prevents overfilling and allows the owner to control the pool's water level.

 Although, ideally, a pump should run 24-7, according to some pool care professionals, that is often not practical or economically viable.
 Each owner must find an operating schedule that fits individual requirements, but the goal is always to keep the water circulation, prevent algae formation and assure that the water is clean, sparkling and healthful.